 Walmart has saved hundreds of hours, boosted employee confidence, and improved employee performance by 10 to 15 percent with the help of VR.

 Multiple Worlds, Multiple Economies

 We no longer live in only one place.
 We have real-world personae and online personae.
 This delocalized existence is only going to expand.
-With the rise of AR and VR, we’re introducing more layers to this equation.
+With the rise of Augmented Reality and Virtual Reality, we’re introducing more layers to this equation.

 You’ll have avatars for work and avatars for play and all of these versions of ourselves are opportunities for new businesses.
 Consider the multi-million-dollar economy that sprung up around the very first virtual world, Second Life.
 People were paying other people to design digital clothes and digital houses for their digital avatars.

 Every time we add a new layer to the digital strata, we’re also adding an entire economy built upon that layer, meaning we are now conducting our business in multiple worlds at once.

 If understanding how to use VR and other exponential technologies to transform your business is something you desire, then consider joining my Abundance 360 Mastermind.

 Every year, my team and I select a group of 360 entrepreneurs and CEOs to coach over the course of a year-long program.
 A360 starts each January with a live event and continues every two months with Implementation Workshops, in which I personally coach members in small groups over Zoom.
 (In 2021, you have a choice of live “In-Person” or “Virtual” participation.
 See the A360 website for more info.)

 My mission is to help A360 members identify their massively transformative purpose, select their moonshot, and hone an Abundance, Exponential, and Longevity Mindset.
 Together we will actively select and reinforce your preferred mindsets.